This award is open to all tenure-track faculty of N.C. State University and is presented annually.

 Nominations can originate from individual faculty members on their own behalf or from colleagues at any level of university administration.
 However, nomination packets must be submitted to the selection committee via the person writing a letter of support (see list above).

-The awardee will have a chance to briefly address the audience assembled for the Borlaug Lecture and will receive an award certificate, a $1,000 prize, a gift from the selection committee and his or her name engraved on a university plaque.
+The awardee will be asked to deliver a lecture at the presentation of the award in Spring of 2014 and will receive an award certificate, a $1,000 prize, a gift from the selection committee and his or her name engraved on a university plaque.